This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 If the original JMP report included a Column Switcher, you can quickly analyze different variables without re-creating the analysis.
 When you choose a different variable in JMP Live, the analyses automatically recalculate using the new variable.

-In this example, using Fisher’s Iris data, the JMP report post includes a Column Switcher and a Local Data Filter.
+In the following example, using Fisher’s Iris data, the JMP report post includes a Column Switcher and a Local Data Filter.

 Figure 1.17 Initial Selections